 Should I go to my appointment at QCH?

-The hospital is safe for patients and visitors.
+The hospital is safe for patients.

 Can I visit a patient in the hospital?